ThKrypt/QualCoder/16---Working-collaboratively-with-QualCoder.md

 ### Working With a Network Drive

-DRAFT FUNCTIONALITY - DO NOT USE THIS PAPPROACH  NOW
+DRAFT FUNCTIONALITY - DO NOT USE THIS APPPROACH NOW - WILL RISK DATA CORRUPTION

 * The simplest method for sequential editing involves saving your project on a network drive accessible to all team members.
 Caution: Cloud-based shared folders such as OneDrive, Dropbox, etc., are unsuitable for this purpose.
 You must use a genuine network drive where QualCoder can directly write, such as on your university's file server.
 Moreover, a very stable network connection is crucial to avoid errors.
 * QualCoder can now automatically manage concurrent access.
 Attempting to open a project that someone else is already using results in an error message.
 This message also displays the username of the person currently working on the project.